Skip to content

 Audio device selection (serial backend)

 The serial backend uses USB audio devices exported by the radio.
 By default, devices are auto-detected.
+When display names are duplicated, pass a PortAudio device index or a unique hardware identifier such as hw:3,0 instead of the shared display name.

 # List all available audio devices